Where Does The Body's Vitality Come From?

 Silk sericin is a globular protein whose resistance against fouling is important for applications in biomaterials and water-purification membranes.
 Here it is shown how sericin generates a water-exclusion [liquid crystalline] zone that may facilitate antifouling behavior.
 Negatively charged microspheres were used to mimic the surface charge and hydrophobic domains in bacteria.
 Immersed in water, sericin formed a 100-µm-sized exclusion zone (for micron-size foulants), along with a proton gradient with a decrease of >2 pH-units.
 Thus, when in contact with sericin, water molecules near the surface restructure to form a physical exclusionary barrier that might prevent biofouling.
 The decreased pH turns the aqueous medium unviable for neutrophilic bacteria.
 Therefore, resistance to biofouling seems explainable, among other factors, on the basis of water-exclusionary phenomena.

 One of the most important tissues in the body for providing a protective (but well-lubricated layer) is on the endothelial lining of the blood vessels.
 There, large amounts of blood creating significant shear forces constantly pass over the blood vessels.
-To this point, Malcom Kendrick has noted that the areas of circulation which experience the greatest shear forces are the most likely to develop chronic damage which eventually leads to heart disease.
+To this point, Malcom Kendrick has noted that the areas of circulation which experience the greatest shear forces are the most likely to develop the chronic damage which eventually leads to heart disease.

 The protective coating of the endothelium, the glycocalyx, is structured (due to its high sulfate content) to create large amounts of gel (liquid crystalline water) around it and thus protect the endothelium.
 Additionally, a thin layer that blood cells cannot enter is known to directly line the walls of even the smallest blood vessels.
 Similarly, researchers in 2000 observed a 0.4-0.5μm thick gelled layer of water lining the endothelium of healthy capillaries (the smallest blood vessels in the body), and this lining excludes a variety of different substances from reaching the endothelium.

 Although liquid crystalline water is necessary for life, too much of it can also be problematic.
 For example, if the entire cell was covered with gel-state water, it would not be possible for many things that needed to enter the cell to enter.
-To solve this problem, areas of positive charge exist in the membrane (e.g., Pollack argues that this is a key reason for the placement of metal ions within the cell membrane), which prevent liquid crystalline water from forming over the area and thus creating an open passage for water to travel through.
+To solve this problem, areas of positive charge exist in the membrane (e.g., Pollack argues that this is a key reason for the placement of metal ions within the cell membrane), which prevent liquid crystalline water from forming over the area and thus create an open passage for water to travel through.

 Note: although we are taught to think of the cell as a fluid mosaic of phospholipids with proteins here and there, approximately 50% of the cell membrane is typically composed of proteins (and it can sometimes be even more).